zruncho3d/DuelingZero/FAQ.md

 ### Is it still a Voron Zero?

-Hell no...
+With the v1 gantry, the answer was "Hell no":

-The only printed parts this printer shares with a regular Voron Zero:
+The only printed parts shared with a regular Voron Zero were:
 * 9mm spacers
 * Pi mount

+With the v3 gantry, the answer is "Somewhat".

+The only printed parts this printer shares with a regular Voron Zero are:
+* MiniSB toolhed
+* Pi mount

+But really...

 **Hell yes!**

 Because it wouldn't exist without the V0.

-Because many parts are modifications of existing V0 parts.

-Because nearly every non-printed part, including the frame, is a stock V0-BOM part.
+Because many non-printed parts, including the frame, rails, and motors are identical, or at least similar.

 So there you go... a V0 in DNA, if not in printed parts.